bahsim/idgl-dev-system/00-idgl-philosophy.md

 ### 4.6.
 Strategic Coherence
 All work must maintain **alignment with the overarching strategic intent**, even as tactical approaches evolve.
 If implementation reveals new information that challenges the current approach, the response should be to evolve the strategy coherently, not to abandon it.

+### 4.7.
+Client-Centricity
+The ultimate goal of the IDGL is not just to improve internal development efficiency, but to deliver superior value to the client.
+The speed and flexibility of the generative loop should be leveraged to shorten feedback cycles, reduce requirement ambiguity, and make the client an empowered, active participant in the design process.
+A successful IDGL implementation results in a happier, more engaged client who gets the right product, faster.

 ## 5. Anti-Patterns: What to Avoid